 Take a tour to the Great Barrier Reef

 Spend your day sailing around the Whitsundays.
-Experience all the beauty of t the spectacular Whitehaven and Chalkies beaches.
-Discover Whitehaven Beach and wander the white sands, take a dip and relax on Australia’s number 1 beach.
+Experience the beauty of the spectacular Whitehaven and Chalkies beaches.
+Discover Whitehaven Beach and wander across the white sands, take a dip and relax on Australia’s number 1 beach.
 Snorkel and discover the amazing sea life, including turtles.
 To book your tour, click here.

-How to get around in Hamilton Island?
+How to get around on Hamilton Island

 The island is quite large but only part of it has roads.
 There are no cars on the island, only electric vehicles.
 There are several ways to get around once there.